How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Analysis of Threshold Optimisation

 \subsection{Bounds on Fairness}

 \begin{theorem}[Bound of Bias under Equalised Odds] Let $\mathbf{Y}$ be a sample's ground truth and $\mathbf{A}$ be its true protected attribute.
-To distinguish between functions, let $\mathbf{F}:f(\mathbf{X})\mapsto[0,1]$ be the post processing equalised odds predictor from the pre-fitted classifier $f$.
-If we inject a noise of strength $k\in[0,1]$ (which we refer to as the Bernoulli noise) where $k=1$ is the maximum noise, then the bias is precisely bounded by
+To distinguish between functions, let $\mathbf{F}:f(\mathcal{X})\mapsto[0,1]$ be the post-processing equalised odds predictor from the pre-fitted classifier $f$.
+If we inject noise of strength $k\in[0,1]$ (which we refer to as the Bernoulli noise), where $k=1$ is the maximum noise, then the bias is precisely bounded by

 where $p_{y, a}$ denotes the probability that $\mathbf{F}(f(\mathbf{X}))=1$ given $f(\mathbf{X})=y$ and $\mathbf{A}=a$, and